Psoriasis: Symptoms, Types and Treatments

 However, these are not free from causing side effects.
 Narrowband may cause long term burns and broadband may induce short term itching.

-Other treatments include excimer laser and PUVA.
+Other treatment of psoriasis include excimer laser and PUVA.

 Your doctor prescribes oral and injected medication only when topical treatment and light therapy does not work.